bomkz/patchman/README.md

 ### Patching Assets

 Patchscript currently only has two valid patch types: `AudioClip` and `Texture2D`.
 To define a patch you need to know the following: the name of the asset, the asset type (found above), and the resource asset file that contains it.
+You also need the size and offset, you can find this in Unity Asset Bundle Extractor.
 The following is an example of this:

 ```
 {